 mercer Posted March 4, 2020 Share Posted March 4, 2020 9 hours ago, ride_on_the_rhythm said: I've had the GH3, GH4, GH5 and now S1H.
 Love them all.
 It's the exact same frame of view I really don't understand what others here are talking about.
 View is not cropped??!!
 They're referring to the 2x crop of the sensor compared to full frame.
 So with M4/3 you would need a 12-35mm lens to have the same field of view as a 24-70mm lens on full frame.
 You also have to double the aperture value... so an f/2.8 lens on M4/3 will act as an f/5.6 lens on full frame.
 If you're using native lenses it may not matter as much, but if you're adapting lenses, it can be difficult to get fast wide angle lenses.
 Quote Link to comment Share on other sites More sharing options...

 IronFilm Posted March 4, 2020 Share Posted March 4, 2020 On 3/3/2020 at 6:10 AM, eleison said: At the end of the day, full frame is what I choose and a lot of people want.
 Do your own thing and if it works for you, fine.
 However, as a previous m43 user, even with the touted advantages of the system NOW; it's just not for me.
 Whatever technology that can make a smaller sensor better than a larger sensor (gh5s), that technology can be transported to the larger sensor and greatly improve that technology.
 It's all about waiting a bit and full frame will get that technology.
 But by the time FF gets everything there is in a GH5/GH5S/GH6 then I'm sure the MFT system will have moved further on as well!
 On 3/3/2020 at 6:10 AM, eleison said: I'm not wasting my time chasing rainbows.
 But isn't waiting on FF the "chasing rainbows" option?
 Just for example, how many people are still waiting for a mythical "a7Smk3"? (some folks have been waiting YEARS for this!)
 Meanwhile we've got a GH5(or GH5S) which is better in many regards!
-(Waveforms/TC/4K60fps/10bit/240fps/etc) newfoundmass, Video Hummus and sanveer 3 Quote Link to comment Share on other sites More sharing options...
+(Waveforms/TC/4K60fps/10bit/240fps/etc) sanveer, Video Hummus and newfoundmass 3 Quote Link to comment Share on other sites More sharing options...

 eleison Posted March 4, 2020 Share Posted March 4, 2020 5 hours ago, IronFilm said: But by the time FF gets everything there is in a GH5/GH5S/GH6 then I'm sure the MFT system will have moved further on as well!
 But isn't waiting on FF the "chasing rainbows" option?
 Just for example, how many people are still waiting for a mythical "a7Smk3"? (some folks have been waiting YEARS for this!)
 Meanwhile we've got a GH5(or GH5S) which is better in many regards!
 (Waveforms/TC/4K60fps/10bit/240fps/etc) That's the thing.
 People are "waiting" for the A7smk3.
 We aren't chasing the next greatest and latest.
 When (and if) it comes, we might buy it -- if it is good.
 Instead of concentrating on switching systems (canon RF, nikon Z, etc..); we wait for the market to come to us.
 The focus is on using a little bit of patience instead of giving more and more money to camera manufactures year after year.
 Spend of some of that money on more important items with a higher ROI -- lights, acting, production values, etc. Bleeding edge camera technology is expen$ive.
 Even at this point, the GH5s still doesn't trump the A7III for low light.
 At least not definitely.
 The general consensus is that the GH5s is good, but the A7III is better for low light.
 The a7sii (a really old camera), still trumps the latest and greatest M43 cameras with respect to low light.
 Yes, there have been improvements in m43 that the hybrid full frames are slow to adapt ((Waveforms/TC/4K60fps/10bit/240fps/etc).
 But these advantages do not in aggregate trump the biggest (imho) advantage of the full frame sensor -- the viewing perspective.
 To me that is the biggest advantage.
 The viewing perspective allow me to digitally crop, pan, zoom, etc. This also allow me 2X more cut points while editing.
 Perhaps, with a newer M43 camera I can over/underexpose by 3 stops instead of the 1.5 stops.
 Perhaps, I can't do 240fps with an older full frame camera, and have to settle with 120fps, etc..
 That's fine.
 For most stuff that I do, I don't really need those items that often.
 I also don't do extreme grading.
 The 8 bit seems adequate for me to match scenes and it's very seldom I can't get the exposure within 1.5 stops (I'm not blind - hahahah).
 It seems like we are rehashing ourselves :-) you be you.
 And I'll be me.
 Whatever people use, just create a bunch of cool content for people :-) Quote Link to comment Share on other sites More sharing options...

 newfoundmass Posted March 4, 2020 Share Posted March 4, 2020 The funny thing is, the only FF that matches or exceeds the features of the GH5 are...
 Made by Panasonic!
 Honestly the fact we're having this conversation is a sign of how fortunate we are.
 20 years ago I never imagined that I'd have access to the cameras we have today.
 I figured at best I'd pinch my pennies until I could buy a XL1 or XL2 second hand.
 That was "the dream."
 I feel kind of fortunate that I'm still very much that 15 year old at heart, and still view things from a similar perspective.
-I realize how lucky I am, because young me would die to of had a GX85, let alone an A7iii or GH5! 😂 IronFilm, colepat, Kisaha and 1 other 4 Quote Link to comment Share on other sites More sharing options...
+I realize how lucky I am, because young me would die to of had a GX85, let alone an A7iii or GH5! 😂 colepat, IronFilm, Kisaha and 1 other 4 Quote Link to comment Share on other sites More sharing options...

 Video Hummus Posted March 4, 2020 Share Posted March 4, 2020 8 minutes ago, eleison said: The focus is on using a little bit of patience instead of giving more and more money to camera manufactures year after year.
 They need the money! 😁 8 minutes ago, eleison said: Spend of some of that money on more important items with a higher ROI -- lights, acting, production values, etc. Bleeding edge camera technology is expen$ive.
 I agree, but see below...
 8 minutes ago, eleison said: Even at this point, the GH5s still doesn't trump the A7III for low light.
 At least not definitely.
 The general consensus is that the GH5s is good, but the A7III is better for low light.
 Maybe so, but it's good enough for almost every case except extreme niche one-off shoots..
 Then again, as you said, maybe just spend money on the lights and then having incredible lowlight ability virtually vanishes...because you have more lights.
 9 minutes ago, eleison said: Yes, there have been improvements in m43 that the hybrid full frames are slow to adapt ((Waveforms/TC/4K60fps/10bit/240fps/etc).
 But these advantages do not in aggregate trump the biggest (imho) advantage of the full frame sensor -- the viewing perspective.
 Those are all very, very nice to have and for me trumps the wider full frame perspective you get.
 9 minutes ago, eleison said: It seems like we are rehashing ourselves 🙂 you be you.
 And I'll be me.
 Whatever people use, just create a bunch of cool content for people 🙂 I agree.
 And this happens every-time someone just comes out and says M43 is poopie because sensor is small and M43 users collectively roll their eyes. newfoundmass 1 Quote Link to comment Share on other sites More sharing options...

 Video Hummus Posted March 4, 2020 Share Posted March 4, 2020 5 minutes ago, newfoundmass said: Honestly the fact we're having this conversation is a sign of how fortunate we are Totally agree.
 It's more about how well the person behind the camera is operating it then the deficiencies of the camera its being shot on because most modern cameras are very good.
 We mostly nitpick...except for Panasonic not adding PDAF, thats just annoying as hell.
-Thomas Hill, newfoundmass, IronFilm and 1 other 1 3 Quote Link to comment Share on other sites More sharing options...
+Thomas Hill, sanveer, IronFilm and 1 other 1 3 Quote Link to comment Share on other sites More sharing options...

 newfoundmass Posted March 4, 2020 Share Posted March 4, 2020 1 hour ago, Video Hummus said: Maybe so, but it's good enough for almost every case except extreme niche one-off shoots..
 Then again, as you said, maybe just spend money on the lights and then having incredible lowlight ability virtually vanishes...because you have more lights.
 You can do that?!
 Thomas Hill 1 Quote Link to comment Share on other sites More sharing options...